SUCCESS STORY

 1) Start small and map frictions (real Pareto)

-They already had a very clear picture of where it hurt the most: peaks post-live, logistics becoming 80% of the demand, anxiety for status, and a native digital customer without patience for long SLAs.
-So AI first entered where it truly made a difference:
+They already had a very clear picture of where it hurt most: post-live spikes, logistics making up 80% of demand, anxiety over status, and a digital-native customer with no patience for a long SLA.
+So AI came in first where it truly made a difference:

 tracking